 Rodney Bender, former Growing Gardens Garden Programs Manager, received the 2006 Skidmore Prize for Community from Willamette Week.
 The prize recognizes the dedication and commitment of people 35 and younger who are working to make the region a great place through nonprofit organizations.

-Growing Gardens is proud to receive the 2006 Sustainable Community Award awarded by Food Front Cooperative Grocery.
+Growing Gardens received the 2006 Sustainable Community Award awarded by Food Front Cooperative Grocery.

-Growing Gardens is proud to be chosen as a 2003 Public Health Hero by Multnomah County Health Department!
+Growing Gardens was chosen as a 2003 Public Health Hero by Multnomah County Health Department!
 Growing Gardens also participates in GuideStar, the on-line standard for nonprofit accountability.
-Check out our listing.